fin-hypergrid/core/README.md

 (Cell Rendering information can be found [here](http://openfin.github.io/fin-hypergrid/doc/tutorial-cell-renderer.html).)

 Hypergrid global configurations can be found [here](http://openfin.github.io/fin-hypergrid/doc/module-defaults.html).
 Use it for modifying various hypergrid features and property defaults.

+### Contributors

+Developers interested in contributing to this project should submit pull requests against the `develop` branch.